mandober/debrief.math/300-logic/lo.GLOSSARY.md

 *Higher-order logics* do not directly apply classical logic to certain new sub-fields within philosophy but generalize it by allowing quantification not just over individuals but also over predicates.

 ## Extension
-The extension of a predicate (a truth-valued function) is the set of tuples of values that, used as arguments, satisfy the predicate.
+An extension of a predicate is the set of tuples (of values) that when used as arguments satisfy the predicate.
 Such a set of tuples is a relation.

-## Extensionality
+## Extensionality principle
-Extensionality refers to principles that judge objects to be equal if they have the same external properties, as opposed to intensionality, which is concerned with whether the internal definitions of objects are the same.
-There are many predicates that are intensionally different but extensionally identical.
-For example, the expressions, 2+4 and 2*3, are extensionally equal (from outside), but intensionality different (from within).
+Extensionality principle judges objects as equal if they have the same external properties, as opposed to intensionality, which is concerned with whether the internal definitions of objects are the same.
+There are many examples of predicates that are intensionally different but extensionally identical; e.g. expressions 2+4 and 2*3 are extensionally equal but intensionality different.

+Extensionality principle deems two functions equal if they produce the same output given the same input (regardless how each is implemented - which would be important for intensionality).

+Extensionality principle holds in mathematics in general because computational content is rarely considered, unlike in computer science where e.g. proof assistants must consider such aspects; Agda proof assistant does not have the extensionality principle by default because even if two fucntions are the same (according to this principle), they are rarely identical in computatinal aspects (one is more performative or uses less memoery, etc.); however, Agda allow postulating extensionality in order to proof equality of functions.

 ## Extremal clause
 The last clause of a structurally-inductive definition that specifies that nothing else, apart from the given rules, falls within the scope of the definition.
 For example, following a series of clauses that define wffs (e.g. if `p` and `q` are wffs then so is `p ⋀ q`, and such), the extremal clause will proclaim that no other formula is a wffs.